Samsung/tizen-docs/docs/application/dotnet/guides/app-management/component-port.md

     }
     ```

-    1. Create a component for instance for receiving component `ServerService.Tizen` as follows:
+    1. Create a component port instance for receiving component `ServerService.Tizen` as follows:

     ```
     namespace ServerService.Tizen